Baxi E133 fault code showing on boiler

 How to Fix an E133 Baxi Boiler Fault: Error Repair Guide

-Last updated on February 17th, 2024
+Last updated on October 12th, 2024

 The E133 Baxi fault code is shown on the boiler display when there is a problem and your boiler goes to lockout.

 I have been carrying out boiler repairs full-time for over a decade and having fault codes on the screen when I arrive is very welcome.
+Here I’ll show you how to deal with an E133 fault based on my on-the-job experiences.

 What Does E133 Mean on a Baxi Boiler?